The Tipping Point (The Simpsons): Plot

 After spending the day at doctor's appointments, the Simpson family members reward themselves with treats at various restaurants.
 Homer is annoyed by each cashier's insistence that he give a tip.
 When the family sits down at the final restaurant for a meal, Homer is relieved that the gratuity is included with the bill.
 However, the waitress says that there is an option for an additional tip.
 Angered, he writes a message on the bill in which he tips one dollar.
 As they leave, the waitress chases after them.
 She thanks Homer because she misinterpreted the tip and message as $10,000.
 Fearing the wait-staff would assault him if he cancels it, he lets her keep it despite Marge's protests.

 Later, Marge yells at Homer because they cannot afford the tip even though it has made him famous.
 She forces him to go cancel it.
 On the way, he buys a newspaper commemorating his act at a newsstand.
 People surround him to see how much he will tip the seller.
 Homer gives him all the cash in his wallet, causing the crowd to praise him.
-He continues to give large tips wherever his goes, but Marge says they are out of money.
+He continues to give large tips wherever he goes, but Marge says they are out of money.
 Unable to stop tipping, Homer is ashamed to return home to his family.
 He goes to the waitress' boathouse to find comfort, but she defends herself, and he falls into the water.

 Homer is retrieved by a crabbing ship near Little Europe, where tipping is illegal.
 With Homer missing, Bart and Lisa search for him.
 When they find him, they ask him to come home.
 He wants to stay because of the lack of tipping culture, but Lisa says he can bring that mentality back to Springfield.
 When he returns, Homer announces his idea at the Servers of America Guild awards, but he is assaulted by the servers in attendance.
 Marge comforts Homer and forgives him.
 Later, she has him work as a waiter to recover their money.

 Production

-Comedian Kyle Gordon guest starred as DJ Crazy Times, Chrissi Poland guest starred as Ms. Biljana Electonica, and Audrey Trullinger guest starred as Euro Cashier.
+Comedian Kyle Gordon guest starred as DJ Crazy Times, Chrissi Poland guest starred as Ms. Biljana Electronica, and Audrey Trullinger guest starred as Euro Cashier.